bingomanatee/wonderlandlabs-monorepo/packages/forest/README.md

   has(r: LeafIdentityIF<unknown>): boolean;
   hasAll(r: LeafIdentityIF<unknown>[]): boolean;
   hasTree(t: TreeName): boolean;
-  transact(fn: ScopeFn, params?: ScopeParams, ...args: never): unknown; // performs an "all or nothing" set of operations;
+  $transact(fn: ScopeFn, params?: ScopeParams, ...args: never): unknown; // performs an "all or nothing" set of operations;
   // any thrown (uncaught) errors resets the tree(s) to the state they were at before the transaction stared.
 }
 ```

 ## TMI(2): caching and garbage collection

 Internally tree data is maintained in a Branch.
-Each branch has a data map which overrides/annotates the previous one. thus, each `myTree.set(k, v)` call creates a branch which journals that action.
+Each $branch has a data map which overrides/annotates the previous one. thus, each `myTree.set(k, v)` call creates a $branch which journals that action.

 When you call `myTree.get(k)`, the journal is traversed most recent to last recent until a value is found for that key.
-For efficiency a cache can be asserted at any branch contaiing all previous values, to impprove retrieval time.
-Once a branch
+For efficiency a cache can be asserted at any $branch contaiing all previous values, to impprove retrieval time.
+Once a $branch
-with a cache is found, the cache is trusted and no further parent branches are polled.
+with a cache is found, the cache is trusted and no further $parent branches are polled.

 Forest by default will cache every eight branches.
 You can manually lower the cacheInterval when you configure forest by passing it as a constructor parameter. (todo: tree-level config for cacheInterval).
 You can even set it to 0 to create rolling
-caches for each branch,
+caches for each $branch,

 Caches can of course get pretty heavy after a while.
 However, every time you create a cache, it will clear out caches above it,
-so a tree will never have more than one cached branch -- unless it has a transaction(scope); cache-clearing is blocked by a scope, so that you're not constantly destroying/recreatig caches when scopes are active.
+so a tree will never have more than one cached $branch -- unless it has a transaction(scope); cache-clearing is blocked by a scope, so that you're not constantly destroying/recreatig caches when scopes are active.
 But clearing out the last transaction should garbage-collect caches below the last one.

 ### The Tradeoffs

-If you don't cache, writing becomes MUCH faster - you never transport values from the root to any branches' cache.
+If you don't cache, writing becomes MUCH faster - you never transport values from the $root to any branches' cache.
 The
 cost for that is every _get_ (read) becomes a loop through the data.
 If the data is distributed eqsully along all branches it will be `On/2`, with n being the numver of branches.
-If most of the data is in the root it will be nearly `On`.
+If most of the data is in the $root it will be nearly `On`.

 You can manually cache at any point by calling `myTree.top?.cache = myTree.top?.mergedData()`.
 You can even clear out all branches by calling
 ```
 const data = myTree.top?.mergedData() || new Map();
-myTree,root.prune();
+myTree,$root.prune();
- myTree.root = new Branch({
+ myTree.$root = new Branch({
     data
 })
 ```